 You learn how to look after yourself.

-In your free time you can choose what you do such as go to the college discos, evening clubs or trips.
+In your free time you can choose what you do such as go to evening clubs, college discos or trips.

 You can make new friends and try lots of new things.

-The teachers and staff are there to help you do more things by yourself for yourself.
+All staff are there to help you do more things for yourself.